-Be cautions when moving partition and Unallocated space
+Be cautious when moving Unallocated space in Windows 2016 server

 Windows Server 2016 Disk Management cannot move Unallocated space, so you need third party disk partition software.
-Partition software is much more powerful, but it may cause system and/or data damage.
-When moving Unallocated space, the parameters of disk, associated partition should be modified correctly, in addition, all files in the related partition should be moved too.
+They are much more powerful, but they may cause system and/or data damage.
+When moving Unallocated space with a partition, the parameters of this partition must be modified correctly.
+In addition, all files in this partition must be moved too.
 Any slight error will cause damage.
-Therefore, you'd better back up first and run safe partition software.
+This is the reason why you'd better back up first and run safe partition software.

-Among these server partition software, NIUBI Partition Editor is recommended as the safest and fastest.
-If any software error or hardware issue occur while moving partition and Unallocated space, it is able to automatically revert server to original status in a flash.
-Another Virtual Mode and Cancel-at-well technologies also helps prevent system and data from damaging by incorrect operations.
+Among these server partition software, NIUBI Partition Editor is much safer and faster.
+If any error happens while moving partition and Unallocated space, it is able to automatically revert server to original status in a flash.
+Another Virtual Mode and Cancel-at-well technologies help you find and cancel incorrect operations.
 Thanks to its advanced file-moving algorithm, it is 30% to 300% faster than other tools.

-To move and merge Unallocated space on Windows Server 2016, you just need to drag and drop on the disk map.
+To move and merge Unallocated space in Windows Server 2016, you just need to drag and drop on the disk map.

 How to move Unallocated space next to C drive?

-When system C: drive is running out of space, many people try to expand it with Extend Volume in Disk Management.
+When system C: drive is running out of space, many people try to expand it with Extend Volume function in Disk Management.
 However, Extend Volume is disabled for C drive after shrinking D, because this Unallocated space is non-adjacent to C drive.
-In this situation, you just need to move Unallocated space from right of D to the left side, then Extend Volume is enabled.
+In this situation, you need to move Unallocated space from right of D to the left side, then Extend Volume will be enabled.

-How to move Unallocated space next to (behind) C drive in Windows Server 2016:
+How to move Unallocated space next to C drive in Windows Server 2016:

 - Download NIUBI Partition Editor, right click drive D and select Resize/Move Volume.